slukits/evtsrc/README.md

 the later problem is solved through intercommunication of components, i.e. s1 talks to s2.
 But allowing intercommunication of components leads to an exponential growth of communications paths in dependency of the number of components.
-Which makes it hard to reason about the whole system as it grows.
+This makes it hard to reason about the whole system as it grows.
 Therefor I want to experiment here with an approach where components only communicate with the event source and not with each other.
 Of course for an realistic example we also need to somehow